ckan/ckan/doc/maintaining/filestore.rst

 :ref:`ckan.files.authenticated_uploads.allow` config option is enabled, which grants every authenticated user with permission to upload files.

+.. note:: When :ref:`ckan.files.authenticated_uploads.allow` is enabled, users
+          are allowed to upload files into storages specified by :ref:`ckan.files.authenticated_uploads.storages`.
+By default this
+          option is empty and must be also updated when authenticated uploads are enabled.

 Once file is created, the user who called ``file_create`` action is set as file's *owner*.
 Owner of the file is used by file permissions system, to decide whether user is allowed to access the file or intract with it in other way.
 By